webix-hub/docs/data/api/ui.datatable_autowidth_config.md

 =============

-@short: adjusts DataTable to the parent container size horizontally
+@short: adjusts Datatable size to its content horizontally

 @type: boolean